BA (Tsinghua); MA (Renmin); MA, PhD (Tulane)

 +852 3943 7833

-Dr. Zhaoyang Gu is Professor of Accountancy, Outstanding Fellow of Faculty of Business Administration, and Director of School of Accountancy at The Chinese University of Hong Kong (CUHK).
+Dr. Zhaoyang Gu is Professor of Accountancy and Outstanding Fellow of Faculty of Business Administration at The Chinese University of Hong Kong (CUHK).
 Previously he was an Assistant and Associate Professor at Carnegie Mellon University, and an Associate Professor and Honeywell Professor in Accounting at the Carlson School of Management, University of Minnesota, where he was also the Accounting PhD Coordinator.
 Dr. Gu has published a number of papers in the top accounting journals and has taught financial and management accounting at the undergraduate, MBA, EMBA and PhD levels.
 Dr. Gu finished his BA in English from Tsinghua University (1988) and MA in International Management from Renmin University of China (1991), before he went to the US to obtain his MA in Economics and PhD in Accounting from Tulane University (1999).
 He is a CPA (non-practicing) in the US.

 Capital Markets Research in Accounting